Photo credit: Dewey Chang Photography (September 2023)

 My other research interest is the anthropology of food.
 I was involved in an ethnographic research analyzing the connection between food, memories, and placemaking among Filipino immigrants in Edmonton.
 It endeavours to answer the following questions: (1) How do members of the Filipino community strategically decide on the presentation and marketing of their food/cuisine to both Filipino and non-Filipino audience? and (2) How do Filipinos in Edmonton define Filipino-ness through food, eating, and placemaking?
 Until recently, I was a PhD student with the above-mentioned SSHRC-funded research project and dissertation, supervised by Dr. Helen Vallianatos.
 I left the program in May 2023.

-I teach anthropology courses at the following institutions: NorQuest College (Introduction to Anthropology), the University of the Philippines Baguio (General Anthropology; Human Evolution), MacEwan University (Gender, Age and Culture), and Portage College (Race and Racism in the Modern World).
-Outside research, I work full-time in Professional Development, Communications, Web Management, and Digital and Social Media in higher education.
-I split my time between Edmonton and Toronto.
+Currently, I am a faculty member in the Faculty of Business, Environment, and Technology at NorQuest College (Edmonton, Alberta) in the Machine Learning Analyst Diploma (MLAD) and Digital Information Careers (DGIC) Certificate programs.
+I teach courses on anthropology, communications, and writing and public speaking at the following institutions: NorQuest College (Introduction to Anthropology, Communications in the Digital Workplace, Scientific and Technical Writing, Public Speaking, and Ethics and Technology), the University of the Philippines Baguio (General Anthropology; Human Evolution), MacEwan University (Gender, Age and Culture; Intercultural Communication Skills, Business Writing, Canadian Workplace Culture, and Advanced Public Speaking and Business Presentations), and Portage College (Race and Racism in the Modern World).
+Outside research and teaching, I have worked full-time in Professional Development, Communications, Web Management, and Digital and Social Media in higher education.